What does PBR stand for?

-The base color property, also known as albedo, generally has the biggest impact on the appearance of a PBR material.
-Unlike Classic material the base color is not supposed to carry any shadowing
+The base color property, also known as albedo, generally has the most significant impact on the appearance of a PBR material.
+Unlike Classic material, the base color is not supposed to carry any shadowing.

-The opacity property defines the how transparent the material is perceived.
+The opacity property defines how transparent the material is perceived.
 Basically, how much light that leaks through the material.
-You may control the opacity across the material by using a texture (also known as alpha mask).
-This may be useful for creating special type of fabrics etc.
+You may control the opacity across the material by using a texture (also known as an alpha mask).
+This may be useful for creating a particular type of fabric etc.

 The normal property can be used to add details to a surface that would otherwise require a lot more polygons.
-The texture that can be used to describe the normal property is referred to a normal map.
-There are different types of normal maps but in CET Designer we expect an OpenGL based normal map defined in tangent space.
+The texture that can describe the normal property is referred to as a normal map.
+There are different types of normal maps, but in CET, we expect an OpenGL-based normal map defined in tangent space.

-To evaluate that a normal map is correct you need to move around the camera and make sure the high lights on the surface using the normal map are where they should be.
-Note that in real-time CET Designer is using a light source at the camera so think about what the surface you are viewing would look like if you would light it with a flashlight.
+To evaluate that a normal map is correct, you need to move around the camera and make sure the high lights on the surface using the normal map are where they should be.
+Note that in real-time, CET uses a light source at the camera, so think about what the surface you are viewing would look like if you would shine it with a flashlight.

-Note that the normal property will never change the position of the polygons themselves so if the surface is viewed from a small grazing angle the effect will produce a less realistic appearance.
-That said, using a normal map is a cheap way to make a surface look detailed and if the surface is a bit from the viewpoint, it generally produces a nice effect.
+Note that the normal property will never change the polygons' position, so if the surface is viewed from a small grazing angle, the effect will produce a less realistic appearance.
+That said, using a normal map is a cheap way to make a surface look detailed, and if the surface is a bit from the viewpoint, it generally produces a nice effect.

-Also note that the normal property should be used for “bigger” details in the surface.
-Think surface details that are larger than 1mm.
-If you want to model “smaller” surface irregularities, you should instead use the roughness property.
+Also, note that the normal property should be used for "bigger" details on the surface.
+Think of surface details that are larger than 1mm.
+If you want to model "smaller" surface irregularities, use the roughness property instead.

 The roughness property defines how rough the surface is at a microscopic level.
-No roughness will result in a mirror like surface while high roughness will result in a more matte appearance.
-Together with the base color this property has a very big impact on the appearance of the material.
+No roughness will result in a mirror-like surface, while high roughness will produce a more matte appearance.
+Together with the base color this property has a significant impact on the appearance of the material.
 It is important to avoid mixing up roughness with the normal property.
-As a rule of thumb, you can think of roughness controlling how the material behaves on a very small scale, think below 1 mm, and a normal map affects changes above 1mm.
-Note that it would be possible to describe roughness by just using a normal map, but it would require a very high-resolution normal map and you would pay a lot of texture memory for something that would be much cheaper, performance wise, to describe using the roughness property.
+As a rule of thumb, you can think of roughness controlling how the material behaves on a tiny scale, think below 1 mm, and a normal map affects changes above 1mm.
+Note that it would be possible to describe roughness by just using a normal map.
+Still, it would require a very high-resolution normal map, and you would pay a lot of texture memory for something much cheaper, performance-wise, to describe using the roughness property.

 The emissive property can be used to make the surface look as if it is emitting light.
-Note that unlike some other real-time renderers CET Designer will not produce a glowing effect around emissive surfaces.
+Note that, unlike other real-time renderers, CET Designer will not produce a glowing effect around emissive surfaces.